6 Amazing Benefits of Flaxseed Water

+In the last few years, flaxseed has become very popular in the preparation of breads and other baked goods.
 Its growing incorporation into the human diet is due to the fact that flaxseed is a very functional food.

 Functional foods are foods that are beneficial to the body and help reduce or prevent certain risk factors or diseases.

+For some time, flaxseed was only commercially produced for its oil production.
 However, thanks to the health fields and preventative medicine, flaxseed has captivated the scientific community and the world in general.

-Properties of flaxseed
+The properties of flaxseed

 First of all, flaxseed contains some very interesting compounds: